Revolution 250: Stories From The First Shore

 What are the stories, both familiar and lesser-known, from Colonial Hampton Roads?
 What was life like in the region's unique triad: Williamsburg, the cultural and political epicenter; Princess Anne County, with its vast agricultural economy; and Norfolk, with its vital maritime trade?
 Who was Lord Dunmore, Virginia's last Royal Governor, and why did Norfolk remain a Loyalist stronghold?
 What games and pastimes did the colonists enjoy?
 How did notorious turncoat Benedict Arnold end up in Portsmouth?
 And how did that famous cannonball come to rest in the wall of a Norfolk church?

-As America prepares to mark its 250th anniversary, WHRO presents Revolution Revisited: America at 250, a chronicle of America's semi-quincentennial through the people, actions, and events that have shaped our country.
+As America prepares to mark its 250th anniversary, WHRO presents Revolution 250: Stories From The First Shore, a chronicle of America's semi-quincentennial through the people, actions, and events that have shaped our country.
 This weekly feature offers a fresh and intriguing look at American independence through our region's unique lens.

-Funding for Revolution Revisited: American at 250 has been provided by Colonial Williamsburg and The Virginia Museum of History and Culture's Commonwealth History Fund, presented by Dominion Energy.
+Funding for Revolution 250: Stories From The First Shore has been provided by Colonial Williamsburg and The Virginia Museum of History and Culture's Commonwealth History Fund, presented by Dominion Energy.